State Constitutional Developments in 2006

 After several years during which the number of state constitutional amendments had dropped from previous levels, amendment activity increased slightly, in that the number of amendments proposed in 2006 equaled the number of amendments proposed in 2004 and 2005 combined, and the number of amendments adopted in 2006 exceeded the total for 2004–05.
 Eight states enacted amendments prohibiting legalization of same-sex marriage, and another eight states approved amendments restricting use of the eminent domain power for private purposes.
 Multiple states approved amendments increasing the minimum wage and regulating the use of tobacco settlement funds.
 Also of note were a Michigan amendment banning affirmative action, a Missouri amendment ensuring continuation of embryonic stem cell research, and a Florida amendment requiring future constitutional changes to obtain 60 percent of the popular vote.

 About the Author

-John Dinan is Zachary T. Smith Associate Professor of Political Science at Wake Forest University.
-He is the author of The American State Constitutional Tradition and The Virginia State Constitution: A Reference Guide, among other books and articles on state constitutional development.
+John Dinan is associate professor of political science at Wake Forest University.
+He is the author of The American State Constitutional Tradition and The Virginia State Constitution: A Reference Guide, among other books and articles on state constitutions.